 In 2016 I set off in my mini-school bus, the Butter Bus, to travel full time, exploring the US and Canada with a changing cast of characters on board.
 The bus was my mobile apothecary and I served up gallons of free tea and herbal first aid on the road.
 I settled in Ithaca, NY for a year to study clinical Western herbalism at the Northeast School of Botanical Medicine and apprentice during the winter months with my teacher 7Song at the Ithaca Free Clinic.
 I lived and worked at Weathertop Herb Farm in central NY for 2 years, traveling a lot while based there.

 In November of 2019 my life long dream of having a farm of my own came true.
-I purchased 7 acres with a home and barns in rural, central NY with my sweetheart Isaac and our pup Ollie.
+I purchased 7 acres with a home and barns in central NY on Haudenosaunee lands, specifically Oneida Nation.
+I homestead with my sweetheart Isaac, pup Ollie, cat Minuit and several ducks and geese.
 We call it Cohosh Creek Herb Farm.
-Much more on that to come!
+Much more on that to come.

-I also recently launched a podcast with Isaac Hill called the Plant Cunning Podcast which can be found on various podcast listening apps and websites including Spotify, Google Podcast, and ApplePlay or on Anchor.fm.
+We launched a weekly podcast in 2019 called the Plant Cunning Podcast which can be found on various podcast listening apps and websites including Spotify & Anchor.fm.
 We explore the intersection of plants, fungi, magic, farming, homesteading, and more while we interview some of the greatest movers and shakers of our time to gain insight and inspiration from them.
 Interviewing my peers and mentors each week has been such a joy and I am proud of how the podcast has been turning out.
 Take a listen!